+(S, SU) Credits:

-Credits: 3 Prerequisites: OO 255
+Prerequisites: OO 255 with "C" or better

 This course is designed to increase speed and accuracy in transcribing medical data with exposure to advanced technical language in a variety of specialties.
 Special attention is on speed, accuracy, production, style, and forms in medical use.